brandon-carlisle/git-vault/React/React Basics & Working With Components.md

 - Components can't just use data stored in other components.

-Instead of this, we can pass dat
+Instead of this, we can pass data to the custom component by adding an attribute, and then inside of the custom component we get access to these attributes.

+Just as HTML elements can have attributes, in React, our own custom components can also have attributes - this concept is just called 'props' which just means properties.

+- We can set properties (props) of our own custom compoenents.